Stay in control of your child's health

 Your child may be constipated because they:

-• aren't eating enough high-fibre foods like fruit and veg
+• Aren't eating enough high-fibre foods like fruit and veg

-• aren't drinking enough
+• Aren't drinking enough

-• are having problems with potty (or toilet) training
+• Are having problems with potty (or toilet) training

-• are worried or anxious about something, such as moving house, starting nursery or the arrival of a new baby
+• Are worried or anxious about something, such as moving house, starting nursery or the arrival of a new baby

 Find out about other causes of constipation in children.